jtobin/jtobin.github.io/_posts/2016-10-26-comonadic-mcmc.md

 defined via `data Void = Void Void`.
 Any program that ends via a `dirac` instruction *must* be `Terminating`, and any program that *doesn't* end with a `dirac` instruction *can not* be `Terminating`.
-We'll just continue to call a nonterminating program a `Model`, like before.
+We'll just continue to call a nonterminating program a `Model`, as before.

 Good.
 So if it's not clear: from a user's perspective, nothing has changed.
 We still write probabilistic programs using simple monadic language terms.